elliotmangini/blog-agile-01/README.md

 The competencies are as follows...

 <ul>
-    <li>Team & Technical Agility - Teams are high-performing and cross-funtional, and solutions are formed collaboratively between technical teams and business members.</li>
+    <li>Team & Technical Agility - Teams are high-performing and cross-functional, and solutions are formed collaboratively between technical teams and business members.</li>
     <li>Agile Product Delivery - The user is at the center of the strategy and teams are innovating and deploying continuously.</li>
     <li>Enterprise Solution Delivery - Using lean to build big systems aligned with the entire supply chain.</li>
     <li>Lean Portfolio Management - An executive strategy powered by decentralized lightweight governance optimizing operations with regard to the funding and strategy.</li>